 - When you’re dicing up the butter, the warmth from your hands might

 makethe butter start melting very quickly.
-That’s why I recommend you pop the butter into the freezer or the refrigerator for about 10 minutes before you add it to the flour mixture to ensure that the butter is extra cold.
+I recommend putting the butter into the freezer or the refrigerator for about 10 minutes before you add it to the flour mixture to ensure that the butter is extra cold.

 - Don’t over-mix the dough